rassweiler/portfolio/content/Software/arch-install.md

 tags: ["OS","Arch","Linux","BTRFS","Snapper"]
 ---

-This guide is for installing arch linux (UEFI) with a BTRFS file system including subvolumes.
-This guide also covers using snapper and grub to create bootable snapshots.
+This guide is for installing arch linux (UEFI) with:
+- BTRFS file system including subvolumes.
+- Snapper.
+- Snap-pac-grub.
+- Bootable snapshots.
+- Qemu/kvm with iommu setup.
+- Linux/Windows Gaming.

 <!--more-->

 ___

-## Step  0 - Install ISO to USB:
+## Install ISO to USB:

 After downloading the latest [Arch ISO](https://archlinux.org/download/) you will need to install it to a usb using a program like [Balena Etcher](https://github.com/balena-io/etcher).
 Plug the usb into the machine you want to install arch to and boot into the usb.

+___

+## Base Install

-## Step  1 - Give root a password then get the local ip:
+### Give root a password then get the local ip:

 ```zsh
 passwd